Saunak-Bhattacharjee/Latent-Masked-Video-Models-for-Temporal-Progression/README.md

 The future prediction residual (0.530) is consistently higher than the reconstruction residual (0.388) across all four progression categories.
 The temporal boundary is geometrically meaningful in the latent space — the future is not simply a spatially masked version of the present.

 **Finding 3 — Visual complexity governs predictability.**
-The recon–future residual correlation (r = 0.474) shows that videos which are harder to reconstruct locally are also harder to predict forward in time.
-This suggests that intrinsic scene complexity — not category identity — is the dominant factor determining how well the model can anticipate progression.
+The recon–future residual correlation (r = 0.474) indicates that videos that are harder to reconstruct locally are also more difficult to predict forward in time.
+This suggests that intrinsic scene complexity, rather than category identity, is the dominant factor determining how well the model can anticipate progression.

 **Finding 4 — JEPA-style masking significantly improves temporal prediction.**
 Masking 75% of context tokens (forcing the predictor to work under partial observation) improves the improvement score by +0.040 over full-context prediction, with p < 0.0001 (Mann-Whitney U).
 The benefit is consistent across all four categories and is largest for structured progressions (biological: +0.053) and smallest for stochastic ones (meteorological: +0.029).